Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 Time allocated : 4hours = 1hour in class + 3hours out of the class = Worth 300 points

 - On the first Half-day, We team members joined a zoom meeting and discussed about project presentation.
-- I started working on the tasks assigned to me by one of my team member.[JIRA](https://health-wellness.atlassian.net/jira/software/projects/HA/boards/2?selectedIssue=HA-5)
+- I started working on the tasks assigned to me by one of my team member.
 - As a team, we discussed a few ideas apart from the client requirements which makes our application more flexible.
 - I started working on PPT for client presentation and started my commits.